-Throughout my career, I have worked on projects of all sizes, ranging from migrating millions of users to the cloud within a matter of 3 months, to changing the color of a banner to appease one large client.
+Throughout my career, I have worked on projects of all sizes, ranging from migrating millions of users to the cloud within a matter of three months, to changing the color of a banner to appease one large client.
 Most have been successful; others abject failures.
-Regardless of outcome, there has been one common thread across every project: collaboration as a leading indicator of success.
+Regardless of outcome, there has been one common thread across every project: project collaboration is a leading indicator of success.
 There are projects I reflect on and feel proud to have been a contributor.
-Each of these successes benefitted from a few hallmarks of collaboration that stood out to me.
+Each of these successes benefitted from a few hallmarks of project collaboration that stood out to me.

 Motivate Your Project Team with a Shared Goal

 Professional services teams benefit from a well-defined, compelling, big-picture goal.
 Typically, that might be an imagined headline and a few sentences that would grab your attention.
 Companies like Apple do this really well.
 As an example, “Apple Watch SE: The ultimate combination of design, function, and value.”
 Apple knew there was a market for Smart Watches at a lower price point, which I believe was the key value proposition their internal team rallied around as they set goals for the product launch.

 The first line of their press release is what excites customers, users, employees, and even executives: “Apple today announced Apple Watch SE, packing the essential features of Apple Watch into a modern design customers love — all at a more affordable price.”

 Starting a project with universal alignment around an end-goal allows team members to develop a sense of purpose and autonomy in their work, fostering a connection to the team and the shared outcomes.
 If the goal doesn’t feel quite right, or isn’t easily understood by everyone in your organization (plus your clients and your users), that’s a leading indicator of a treacherous path.